• Skip to Content

 • Provisional Status: students must earn at least one final course grade of B– or higher in at least one of three consecutive terms of enrollment, including the summer term.
 The following will not count toward satisfactory academic progress: a grade of F, D, D+, C-, C, C+; a course drop; a course withdrawal; a course audit.

-Students who fail to make satisfactory academic progress will be withdrawn from their program.
-To resume study in an EP program, a withdrawn student will need to reapply and earn readmission.
+Full Admit students and students with conditional status who fail to make satisfactory academic progress will be withdrawn from their program.
+To resume study in an EP program, a withdrawn student must submit the Engineering for Professionals Reactivation Request Form.
+Students with a provisional status who fail to make satisfactory academic progress must contact EP’s Admissions Office at ep-admissions@jhu.edu to request reactivation.

 Code of Conduct